rodrigo-caballero/linepyline/README.md

 # Open file containing US Standard Atmosphere data for this example
 atm = xr.open_dataset('afgl_1986-us_standard.nc')

-# Thermodynamic profiles
+# Set thermodynamic profiles
 p = atm.p           # total atmospheric pressure (vertical coordinate),
                          # must be in Pa and ordered by increasing p
 T = atm.t           # atmospheric temperature, must be in K ps = p.isel(p=-1) # surface pressure (Pa)
 Ts = T.isel(p=-1) # surface (skin) temperature (K)

-# Concentration of radiatively active species (must be molar fraction, units ppv)
+# Set concentration of radiatively active species (must be molar fraction, units ppv)
 # Try with water vapor only (this will include both the line and continuum spectra;
 # if you want to remove the continuum, set include_mtckd_continuum=False in
 # the call to rmt.radiative_transfer below)
 absorbers = {'H2O' : atm.x_H2O}

-# Transparent background gas mixed with absorbers
+# Set transparent background gas mixed with absorbers
 # (just the name, no need to specify a concentration)
 background_gas = 'air'

-# Spectral resolution and range (cm-1)
+# Set spectral resolution and range (cm-1)
 # linepyline will internally create a uniformly-spaced wavenumber grid nu
 dnu = 0.1
 nu_min = dnu
 nu_max = 2000

-# Line profile to use
+# Set line profile to use
 # You can choose between 'lorentz', 'voigt' and 'pseudovoigt'
 # the latter approximates the voigt profile by a linear combination
 # of Lorentzian and Gaussian profiles; the approximation is better than